Control Your Drug Costs

 Our Mail Service Pharmacy gives you a convenient way to fill your prescriptions with fast, accurate home delivery.
 Plus, it's an easy way to save on your maintenance medications.
 Maintenance medications are drugs you take regularly for ongoing conditions such as diabetes, high blood pressure, or asthma.
 If your plan requires a copay, you can get a 3-month supply for just 2 copays.
 If your plan requires coinsurance, your maintenance drugs may cost less through mail service because our negotiated price is lower than with retail.

 To see a list of maintenance medications, go to the Drug Search page, choose the appropriate drug list, and click on "Maintenance Medications" from the search options.
 Members can sign up for mail service today by calling CareFirst Pharmacy Services at (800) 241-3371, logging in to My Account, or completing the Mail Service Order Form.

 When similar medications are available in multiple forms, Step Therapy guides your doctor to prescribe the lower-cost version first.
 You may then move up the cost levels until you find the drug that works best for you.

-Higher-step drugs will require prior authorization.
+Higher-step drugs will require advance approval (prior authorization) by your doctor before they can be filled.
 For more information, call CareFirst Pharmacy Services at 800-241-3371.